 and sometimes damages food production systems in many nations.
 By globalizing

 food production and distribution, these agreements have increased the power of

 transnational grain companies relative to farmers—who must remain local.

 Canadians want, namely to safeguard our food system, food safety, and food

 Canadian farmers, consumers and industry representatives must define clear and measurable goals and objectives with respect to its food system.
 And we must then determine whether the current export-expansion, free-trade system is moving us towards those goals or away from them.

-created in rural areas must foster the security and prosperity of rural
+- Wealth created in rural areas must foster the security and prosperity of rural communities;

-trade policies and trade agreements must move us toward, not away from,
+- Canada’s trade policies and trade agreements must move us toward, not away from, the preceding goals.

 I call on all Canadians to join with me in working toward